 Thomas Meier joined TriQuint in 2002 as managing director of the Munich Design Center.
 He was promoted to vice president in 2009 and is responsible for TriQuint's mobile devices product development.
 Prior to joining TriQuint, Mr. Meier spent 17 years with Infineon / Siemens where he held a variety of engineering and engineering management positions, including the head of GaAs product development and head of development of RF power components.
 Mr. Meier has a master's degree in electrical engineering from the University of Erlangen, Germany.

-Glen A. Riley is vice president and managing director of TriQuint International Pte Ltd located in Singapore.
-Mr. Riley joined TriQuint in 2003 and was most recently vice president and general manager of the Commercial Foundry Business Unit.
-Before joining TriQuint, Mr. Riley served as president and CEO of Opticalis, a venture-funded start-up company developing optical communication subsystems.
-Prior to Opticalis, Mr. Riley worked at Agere Systems as vice president of optical core networks, vice president of Asia-Pacific sales and marketing, and general manager of storage products.
-Prior to Agere Systems, Mr. Riley held positions in sales, marketing and management at Philips Semiconductors and Texas Instruments.
-He holds a B.S. degree with highest distinction in electrical engineering from the University of Maine and has completed the general manager program at Harvard Business School.
+Glen Riley joined TriQuint in 2003 and most recently completed a two-year assignment in Singapore as managing director of TriQuint International Pte Ltd. Prior roles at TriQuint include vice president and general manager of Foundry Services and vice president and general manager of TriQuint Optoelectronics.
+Before joining TriQuint, Mr. Riley was the CEO of Opticalis, a venture-funded start-up company, and was a senior executive with Agere Systems as vice president of optical core networks, president of Asia-Pacific sales and general manager of storage products.
+Earlier in his career, Mr. Riley held positions in sales and marketing at Philips Semiconductors, AT&T Microelectronics and Texas Instruments.
+Mr. Riley holds a B.S. degree with highest distinction in electrical engineering from the University of Maine and completed the general manager program at Harvard Business School.

 Vice President, Florida and Costa Rica Operations